 The different types and policies that each insurance contains are a lot to try and remember and can be discouraging when attempting to keep everything straight.
 However, Mollie and Marita are always willing to walk through things with me step by step and remind me that learning new things takes time and to not let it discourage me.

-Adapting & Learning in Dentistry
+Adapting & Growing

 The skill of being able to adapt to new environments is something that is essential to being successful in your career.
 Not each place you work is going to run and operate the exact same way.
 Adapting to your surroundings so you and the work environment can work efficiently as possible helps everyone work as a team and work to the best of their abilities.